w3f/polkadot-wiki/docs/learn/learn-staking.md

 in a slot (for our purposes, it does not matter whether it was a BABE or GRANDPA equivocation).
 This is unlikely to be an attack on the network, but much more likely to be a misconfiguration of a validator.
-The penalty would be min(3 \* 1 / 100)^2, 1) = 0.0009, or a 0.09% slash for that validator pool (i.e., the stake held by the validator and its nominators).
+The penalty would be min(3 \* 1 / 100)^2, 1) = 0.0009, or a 0.09% slash for that validator (i.e., the stake held by the validator and its nominators).

 Now assume that there is a group running several validators, and all of them have an issue in the same slot.
 The penalty would be min((3 \* 5 / 100)^2, 1) = 0.0225, or a 2.25% slash.
 If 20